wkler/ERC721-ERC-20-Token-Minter/README.md

 ~~~
 8) Install IPFS Command-Line.
 Instructions can be found: https://docs.ipfs.io/install/command-line/#official-distributions

 9) Inside the root directory of your project, create a .env file.
 Add API keys as well as your MetaMask accounts private key to the .env file.
+You will have to add 0x infront of you private key.
+See image below.
 ![](ReadmePhotos/env_setup.PNG)

-10) Set name, symbol, and total supply for your ERC-20 token through the contract deployment script found at: <path/to/deploy_contracts.py>.The total supply will appear in you wallet once you have deployed the contracts and added the ERC-20 token address to your MetaMask wallet.
+10) Set name, symbol, and total supply for your ERC-20 token through the contract deployment script found at: <PATH/TO/deploy_contracts.py>.The total supply will appear in your wallet once you have deployed the contracts and added the ERC-20 token address to your MetaMask wallet.
 For more info on importing your tokens into MetaMask, follow these steps: https://metamask.zendesk.com/hc/en-us/articles/360015489031-How-to-add-unlisted-tokens-custom-tokens-in-MetaMask

 To deploy smart contracts to the blockchain, run the command:
 ~~~